 Montford Point Marine Day Observance - The official observance ceremony will be held from 8 AM to 10 AM, Friday, August 25, 2023, at the Montford Point Marine Memorial at 100 Montford Landing Road.
 The National Montford Point Marine Association will be honoring more than 50 Montford Point Marines with the Congressional Gold Medal, the highest award given to a civilian by the United States government. surviving Montford Pointers and family members will attend.
 Attire for the event is the military uniform of the day and civilian-appropriate attire.
 No Base Pass is required.

 For more information on the Montford Point Marine Association Convention and related events, visit:: https://montfordpointmarines.org/events

 Do you have a family member or friend who was a Montford Point Marine?
 Some “Montford Pointers,” as they are often called, left the service and rarely discussed this chapter of their lives.

 If you know a person or family deserving this honor, visit MontfordPointMarines.org or email or call National Public Relations Officer Joe Geeter, firstname.lastname@example.org; (610) 608-5786.

 Note: To be documented and receive the medal, individuals or their families must show their discharge documents.
 The medal can be awarded posthumously to family members.

 About the Montford Point Marine Association

-The Montford Point Marine Association is made up of original Montford Point Marines, family members and interested citizens.
+The Montford Point Marine Association Inc. is a nonprofit organization.
 A nonprofit military veterans organization, it was founded to memorialize the legacy of the first African Americans to serve in the United States Marine Corps.
 The group continues to identify those who served.
 Learn more at MontfordPointMarines.org

 About the Montford Point Marine Memorial